Volgodonsk: Transportation

 The city is a regional transport hub on the Volga–Don Canal.
 A railway and M4 highway pass nearby.
 Bus routes were launched in 1954.
 There are presently thirty bus routes.
 Trolleybuses have been running since 1977.
 There are currently six trolleybus routes in the city.
 Volgodonsk port has a strategic importance as access to major ports of different countries.

 Culture

 Volgodonsk is one of the major cultural centers of Rostov Oblast.
-There are six art schools, two museums, seventeen historical and cultural sites, and three buildings recognized as architectural monuments of regional importance.
+There are six art schools, two museums, seventeen historical and cultural sites, and three buildings recognized as architectural monuments of regional importance (Cossacks, Peaceful Atom).
 The Cathedral of the Nativity is also situated in Volgodonsk.